Andrew Hanna

 Conclusion

 When teams embrace ownership through collaboration, shared success, and strategic involvement, they stay motivated, engaged, and invested in the company’s mission.
+The shift from “my task” to “our outcome” is what makes good teams great and what turns a group of individuals into a cohesive, resilient unit.

 In the next blog, we’ll explore how interviews and role placement impact the team.